Flexinos7/my-portfolio/README.md

-# my-portfolio
+# My Portfolio ✨
-Here is my portfolio!
+Welcome!
+This is my developer portfolio built with Next.js, Tailwind CSS, and TypeScript.

+## Features
+- Fully responsive
+- Clean design
+- Easy to extend